Clarity Crash Course

 Read Access into Bitcoin

-Smart contracts on the Stacks layer can read Bitcoin state and can be triggered by standard Bitcoin transactions.
+Clarity smart contracts on the Stacks layer can also read Bitcoin state and can be triggered by standard Bitcoin transactions.
 This is because Stacks nodes also run Bitcoin nodes as part of consensus, and they read and index Bitcoin state.

 Reading Bitcoin state in Clarity is made by possible by the built-in function: get-burn-block-info? and the keyword burn-block-height .